 Our students examine the real-world effects of globalization, exploring the historical, political, economic, and sociological impact of worldwide industrialization, cross-border technology transfer, transnational economic interdependence, global environmental issues, the spread of information and communication technologies, and other important facets of the current process of globalization.
 In addition to hands-on training in the technology-related fields, STS majors also develop a strong background in the ways in which scientific, technological, and industrial development have influenced and continue to shape history, society, culture, and commerce on the local, national, and international levels.

-All appointments are scheduled using our online system - see "Schedule an Advising Appointment" button to the left & below.
+All appointments are scheduled using our online system - see "Schedule an Advising Appointment" button to the right & below.
 Please direct any STS inquiries to STS secretary Kathleen McCormick ( email@example.com ).

 Ms. Tamara Sooknauth, Academic Advisor

 STS Faculty/Staff Advisors

 Dr. Qing Ai, Modern Languages

 Dr. Bindu Annie Dulock, Psychology

 Dr. Emily A. Fogarty, History, Politics and Geography

 Dr. Clare Forstie, Sociology